Getting Unready with Pia Wurtzbach: On Overcoming Insecurities and Being Confident in Your Own Beauty

 Pia Wurtzbach speaks on different ways to overcome one’s insecurities.

 The journey of a beauty queen often piques our interest because it’s an adventure to become a winner that we aspire to relate to in some shape or form at the end of the day.
-Who doesn’t want to feel beautiful and confident?
+Who doesn’t want to and confident?
 Moreover, who wouldn’t be inspired by a woman overcomes her fears to be crowned the most beautiful in the world?

 Celebrate Your Gifts, Embrace Your Uniqueness